Bandu Samarasinghe

 Kala Bhushana Bandusena Samarasinghe, popularly known as Bandu (බන්දු සමරසිංහ, born 22 November 1952), is an actor in Sri Lankan cinema, theater and television.
 One of the most popular comedians in Sinhala cinema, Bandu is best known for comedy roles in several blockbuster film franchises such as Re Daniel Dawal Migel, Cheriyo, Jolly Halo as well as Somy Boys.
 In addition to acting, he also worked as a director, scriptwriter, singer, lyricist and producer.

 In April 2022, he was appointed as the Consul General in Milan, Italy replacing Neela Wickramasinghe who died while serving in the relevant position.
-However, it was revealed that he himself would not accept as the Consul General in Milan due to disappointment of the government's conduct.
+However, it was revealed that the Sri Lankan diaspora in Milan did not approve of this appointment.

 Personal life

 Bandu was on born on 22 November 1952 in a family of five children.
-His father Kegalle Podi Mahaththya (1917-1980) was a mechanic and his mother Lellagaha Goda Iskole Hamine (1925-2007) was a teacher.
+His father Kegalle Podi Mahaththya (1917–1980) was a mechanic and his mother Lellagaha Goda Iskole Hamine (1925–2007) was a teacher.
 His preschool education came through St. Savior Convent and secondary education by St. Mary's College, Kegalle.
 He is a B-grade singer in Sri Lanka Broadcasting Corporation.

 Bandu is married to Swarna Samarasinghe where the couple has two daughters; Rasoga and Hiranga, and one son, Kumara Kanchana, who is also an actor and singer.
 Kanchana and Rasoga also acted in Bandu's fourth cinema direction Peeter One.
 In mid 2018, Kanchana released his first music video Sura Dewliye.